Principal Investigator

 Andrew Lynn

 I am a first-generation, queer, developmental cognitive neuroscientist.
 I attended Penn State University where I received my B.S. in Psychology and Neuroscience.
-After undergrad, I worked at the University of Pittsburgh Medical Center with Drs.
-Bea Luna and Kirsten O’Hearn studying the development of face processing in autism.
+After undergad, I worked at the University of Pittsburg Medical Center with Drs.
+Bea Luna and Kirsten O'Hearn studying the development of face processing in autism.
 I recently completed my Ph.D. at Brown University where I worked with Dr. Dima Amso studying the development of visual processing and visual attention across childhood.
-Aside from research, I’m a dog-lover, foodie, and yogi.
+Aside from research, I'm a dog-lover, foodie, and yogi.

-Benjamin N Conrad
+Benjamin Conrad

 Amanda Goodwin